-Text-To-Speech Option
+Text-To-Speech Option Option

-Cobalt Digital +TTS is a complete 21CVAA digital text-to-speech generation / audio insertion solution for embedded and discrete audio systems.
+Cobalt Digital +TTS is a complete 21CVAA digital text-to-speech generation / audio insertion solution for embedded and discrete audio systems. +TTS is available as a software option for new BBG-1022-FS-DSP units.
+For field upgrade, the unit must be returned to the factory for option installation.